Billy Graham's "last crusade" has thousands of mourners

 The service began with a moving rendition of one of the late pastor's most cherished songs, "Until Then" performed by Linda McCrary-Fisher.

-The service was a rallying cry by Graham's children to continue the work that their father began.
+The funeral was a rallying cry by Graham's children to continue the work that their father began.
 Each of them eventually took the stage giving a tribute to their late father.

 "I will preach the word," said Anne Graham Lotz, the second eldest of Billy Graham's five children.
 "I will do the work of the evangelist that will spread the Gospel.
 I will use my life to exalt the name of the Lord Jesus Christ."